gtxaspec/wz_flash-helper/docs/README_switch_firmware.md

 With this option, you can decide if all partitions will be written by the switch firmware operation.

 - When it is disabled, only the necessary partitions for a barely functional camera are written.
+Other partitions are either formatted, erased or left alone.
-- When it is enabled, all partition images are required for the switch firmware operation to start.
-This is only helpful when you need to write `rootfs_data` partition for OpenIPC.
+- When it is enabled, all partitions are written.

-On Stock firmware, some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be written because they don't contain any meaningful data as they are used by Stock firmware as stage partitions to install updates.
-You can disable this option to save time.
+On Stock firmware: Some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be written because they don't contain any meaningful data as they are used by Stock firmware as stage partitions to install updates.
+You should disable this option to save time.

+On OpenIPC firmware: If you want to have a fresh OpenIPC installation, leave it disabled.
+If you want to write `env` and `rootfs_data` partitions, you can enable it.

 This option value has no effect when switching to the wzmini firmware.
-All partitions are written anyway because writing the `configs` partition is required for your camera to be functional.

 ## Notes

-- For the switch firmware operation to start, the `restore_partitions` option must be disabled, like in the above configurations.
-If both the  `restore_partitions` and `switch_firmware` options are enabled, both operations would not be done.
+- For the switch firmware operation to start, the `restore_partitions` option must be disabled.
+If both the `restore_partitions` and `switch_firmware` options are enabled, the `switch_firmware` operation will fail.
 - All partition images are verified with their .sha256sum files before the switch firmware operation starts.
 If one partiton image fails the verification, no change will be made.
 - During the switch firmware operation, the red and blue LEDs would be blinking alternately.